m0rph-1/m0rph-1.github.io/_posts/2019-12-18-Intro-ROP-DEP-Bypass.md

 1. Allocates a new memory region
 2. Marks the region excepted from DEP policy
 3. Stores location of shellcode into EAX
-4. Returns to the location of shellcode
+4. Returns to the new location of the shellcode from EAX

 This is a very quick summary, and like I said, there are parts of this ROP chain that confuse me, so I may have messed up my analysis of it.